Exam 1 Study Guide

 Usurpation: Unauthorized control of some part of a system.
 This includes theft of service as well as any misuse of the system such as tampering or actions that result in the violation of system privileges.

 The Internet increases opportunities for attackers.
 The core protocols of the Internet were designed with decentralization, openness, and interoperability in mind rather than security.
 Anyone can join the Internet and send messages … and untrustworthy entities can provide routing services.
 It allows bad actors to hide and to attack from a distance.
 It also allows attackers to amass asymmetric force: harnessing more resources to attack than the victim has for defense.
-Even small groups of attackers are capable of mounting Distributed Denial of Service (DDoS) attacks that can overwhelm large companies or government agencies.
+Even small groups of attackers are capable of mounting Distributed Denial of Service (DDoS) attacks that can overwhelm large companies or government agencies by assembling a botnet of tens or hundreds of thousands of compromised computers.

 Cryptography